DavidAkaFunky/3DProg2023/project1/lab02/README.md

 ### Depth of Field

-- In main, set the camera aperture value higher then `0.0`.
+- In main, set the camera aperture value higher than `0.0`.

 ### Fuzzy Reflections / Refractions

-- Set roughness parameter to a value higher then `0.0` in methods `createDielectricMaterial` and `createMetalMaterial`.
+- Set roughness parameter to a value higher than `0.0` in methods `createDielectricMaterial` and `createMetalMaterial`.

 ### Moving Camera